Umayyad campaigns in India: Aftermath

 The death of Al-Hakam effectively ended the Arab presence to the east of Sindh.
 In the following years, the Arabs were preoccupied with controlling Sindh.
 They made occasional raids to the seaports of Kathiawar to protect their trading routes but did not venture inland into Indian kingdoms.
 Dantidurga, the Rashtrakuta chief of Berar turned against his Chalukya overlords in 753 and became independent.
 The Gurjara-Pratiharas immediately to his north became his foes and the Arabs became his allies, due to the geographic logic as well as the economic interests of sea trade.
 The Pratiharas extended their influence throughout Gujarat and Rajasthan almost to the edge of the Indus river, but their push to become the central power of north India was repeatedly thwarted by the Rashtrakutas.
 This uneasy balance of power between the three powers lasted till the end of the caliphate.
-In 756, the Caliphal governor of Sindh sent a naval fleet against the Saindhavas.
+In 756, the Abbasid governor of Sindh sent a naval fleet against the Saindhavas.
 This naval attack was repulsed by the Saindhavas as they had a strong navy.
-Later in 776, another naval expedition by the Arabs was defeated by the Saindhava naval fleet under the command of Agguka I. After this the Caliph Al-Mahdi gave up the project of conquering any part of India through the navy.
+Later in 776, another naval expedition by the Arabs was defeated by the Saindhava naval fleet under the command of Agguka I. After this the Abbasid caliph Al-Mahdi gave up the project of conquering any part of India through the navy.